Restoration-Oriented Video Frame Interpolation with Region-Distinguishable Priors from SAM: Introduction

-Motion estimation between adjacent frames is a pivotal aspect of motion-based Video Frame Interpolation (VFI).
+Motion estimation between adjacent frames is a pivotal aspect of motion-based VFI.
 Nevertheless, achieving precise estimation accuracy in existing methods remains a formidable challenge, primarily due to the inherent ambiguity in identifying corresponding areas in adjacent frames for interpolation.
 This challenge becomes more pronounced when there is a substantial temporal gap in the target video.
 Previous research has predominantly focused on enhancing estimation accuracy by laboriously evolving network structures.
 In this paper, we posit that, in addition to network evolution, it is of paramount importance to enhance accuracy by differentiating between various regions prior to the motion estimation process.

-In this paper, we present an innovative approach by introducing Region-Distinguishable Priors (RDPs) into motion-based VFI frameworks.
-These priors are derived from the existing open-source Segment-Anything Model (SAM)~\cite{kirillov2023segment} with minimal impediments.
-Furthermore, we propose a new Hierarchical Region-aware Feature Fusion Module (HRFFM), which is designed to enhance the VFI framework's encoder, as illustrated in \cref{fig:fig1}, to refine the corresponding features used in motion estimation.
+In this paper, we present an innovative approach by introducing Region-Distinguishable Priors (RDPs) into motion-based VFI frameworks (restoration-oriented, not generative models that have fidelity concerns).
+These priors are derived from the existing open-source Segment-Anything Model2 (SAM2)~\cite{ravi2024sam2} with minimal impediments. \textit{In particular, SAM2 can be applied to videos to segment distinct regions across frames while maintaining consistent representations of these regions over time.
+The segmentation in each frame enables the estimation of appropriate, region-specific flow values for areas exhibiting different motions, and the temporal consistency of these representations facilitates more accurate motion estimation.
+These properties satisfies our requirement.}

+Furthermore, we propose a new Hierarchical Region-aware Feature Fusion Module (HRFFM), which is designed to enhance the VFI framework's encoder, as illustrated in Fig.~\ref{fig:framework1}, to refine the corresponding features used in motion estimation.
 The HRFFM is a plug-and-play module that seamlessly integrates with various motion-based VFI methods without introducing a significant increase in network parameters.